ReDI-School/intermediate-java/lesson5/index.md

 ## Non-static Methods

-Non-static method belongs to an instance of the class.
+A non-static method belongs to an instance of the class.
 To invoke or call a non-static method, you must have and use an instance of the class. **What is an instance of a class?**

 If you define a non-static method call `myMethod` in a class called `MyClass` you can invoke that method in the following way: